modernistik/parse-stack/README.md

 ```

 #### Not Contained In
 Equivalent to the `$nin` Parse query operation.
-Checks whether the value in the column field is __not__ contained in the set of values in the array.
+Checks whether the value in the column field is __not__ contained in the set of values in the target array.
+If the field is an array data type, it checks whether at least one value in the field array is __not__ contained in the set of values in the target array.

 ```ruby
 # ex. :player_name.not_in => ['Jonathan', 'Dario', 'Shawn']